You spend many years attempting to build a nest egg large enough to afford you a comfortable lifestyle in retirement.

 But will this be enough?

 While many are concerned with their portfolio’s size, we believe that you should seek to build a portfolio that provides you with enough income to cover retirement expenses.
-To us, the income that your portfolio produces is almost as substantial as the size of it.
+To us, the income that your portfolio produces is almost as substantial as its size of it.

 We feel that the Dividend Kings, a group of stocks that have raised dividends for at least 50 consecutive years, is an excellent place to start a search for quality stocks to own.
 Many stores in this group offer high yields that can help boost your portfolio income.